pbatra0/cf-workers-status-page/docs/deployment.md

 | Hourly at minute 0 | `0 * * * *` |
 | Daily at 07:30 UTC | `30 7 * * *` |

 No changes are required in `deploy.yml`; the workflow simply publishes whatever cron schedule is present in `wrangler.toml`.
-After editing the cron array, push to `main` (or rerun the workflow) so Cloudflare applies the new frequency.
+After editing the cron array, push to `deploy` (or rerun the workflow) so Cloudflare applies the new frequency.

 #### Impact on usage and the free tier (NOT VERIFIED)